openaps/docs/docs/docs/Troubleshooting/Common-error-messages.md

 Or (on an intel edison):
 `cannot connect to CC111x radio on /dev/spidev5.1`

+Or (on a Raspberry Pi):
+`cannot connect to CC111x radio on /dev/spidev0.0`

 Basic steps using an Intel Edison with Explorer Board or a Raspberry Pi with Explorer HAT:
   * checking with `cd ~/myopenaps && sudo service cron stop && killall -g openaps ; killall-g oref0-pump-loop; oref0-mmtune && sudo service cron start` to see if it is resolved yet
   * Make sure the Explorer board or HAT has not become loose and is sitting correctly on the Edison board or Pi